TCM Herbs Help Prevent Miscarriage

 The researchers concluded that, “a combination of Chinese herbal and Western medicines was more effective than Western medicines alone for treating threatened miscarriage.”

 The research was conducted and published under the Cochrane Database System review program.
+This is a strict review process that carefully grades the control standards of each study that is included into the analysis.

 As a result, Chinese herbal medicine is increasingly used over Western medicines among many hospitals throughout Asia.
 Examples of herbs used for pregnancy include Ginseng (ren shen) and Angelica Sinensis (dang gui) and many others – depending upon symptoms and constitution as recommended by experienced TCM doctors.